-Finding the simplest way to say something also means looking at it from the buyer’s perspective — not yours.
+Finding the simplest way to say something means looking at it from the buyer’s perspective — not yours.
 This kind of writing will engage them in the subject at hand.
 We want simple, but we do not want boring.
+Generalities also do not grab their attention.

 Here are some back cover examples that I had a hand in.

-When writing the copy, sure you can include a little about your background to help set your authority on the subject.
+When writing the sales blurb, you can include a little about your background to help set your authority on the subject.
 Life experience is also available as well, so don’t discount your own challenges you have risen to and results you have achieved.

-Some action words can liven up a book cover description or web page.
+Some action words can liven up a non-fiction book cover description or book sales page.
 Lately I have used these words to encourage readership:

 ~ Discover how yoga can greatly assist…